ghoulcauldron/cactus-makes-perfect/README.md

 - The RSVP modal interface is now fully functional and replaces the deprecated `/guest/rsvp` route.
 - RSVP response flow through the modal completes successfully with backend integration.
 - User activity logging and API communication for RSVP submissions are confirmed operational.
+- The unified Event Info modal (with tabs for Schedule and FAQs) has been introduced and is fully functional, replacing the previous separate Schedule and FAQs modals.

 ### Upcoming Phases